Thieves are bugging bikes and following them home

 Realistically, the only other thing you can do is to ‘pat-down’ your bike in places where it is easy to conceal a magnetic unit.

 It’s more likely that this will be somewhere on the rear frame, under the seat or on a part of the exposed frame further forward that is normally out of eyesight.
+If you have saddlebags or panniers that someone could slip a small tracker into, consider checking these too.

 We’d recommend that, if you are using a disc lock, instead of fitting it to the front brake disc, fit it on your rear sprocket – it will save your disc being cut with a grinder by more opportunistic thieves.
 While you are down there taking off the lock, you can easily take a look around the rear frame area and undertray.
 Also, take a good look around the headstock area.